Who we are

-Robert has responsibility for representing the UKQAA and its membership to industry, actively promoting the use of coal ash and biomass ash from UK power stations.
+Nigel has responsibility for representing the UKQAA and its membership to industry, actively promoting the use of coal ash and biomass ash from UK power stations.

-Marketing and Administration Officer – Yvonne Cotterill
+Administration – Yvonne Cotterill

 The Executive Committee is the main steering group of the UKQAA and overviews development and strategy.
 It ensures that the constitution of the association is adhered to and agrees the budgets.

 The Technical Committee reviews the work of external standards committees, evaluates technological developments, formulates and monitors research projects and assesses changes to environmental regulations.